J&J sees continued supply shortages of cancer drug

 The injectable drug, which had annual global sales of about $500 million as of July, is used to treat ovarian cancer and multiple myeloma.

-In July, the company cautioned doctors not to begin treating patients with Doxil as it expected supply shortages of the drug because of production constraints at the contracted specialty manufacturer.
+In July, the company cautioned doctors not to begin treating patients with Doxil because its specialty manufacturer was moving out of the contract manufacturing business, which could cause shortages of the drug.

-J&J's shares closed at $62.69 on Monday on the New York Stock Exchange.